 ISSUES & DECISION:

-The court held that the petitioner could not be denied her fundamental rights merely because of sex or gender identity.
-The court emphasised that the right to life, equality and non-discrimination was applicable to all persons, regardless of their gender identity.
-It upheld the right of all persons under Article 19(1)(a) to freely express their gender identity.
-Furthermore, it referred to the Supreme Court decision in NALSA v.
-Union of India to argue for the protection of transgender persons’ constitutional rights.
+The Court had to ascertain whether the recruitment board had discriminated against the petitioner by not appointing her the post of a police constable.
+The Court held that in the light of the Supreme Court verdict in NALSA v Union of India the petitioner could not be denied her fundamental rights merely because of sex or gender identity.
+The Court emphasised that the right to life, equality and non-discrimination was applicable to all persons, regardless of their gender identity.
+It upheld the right of all persons under Article 19(1)(a) to freely express their gender identity and the protection of trans persons’ full range of constitutional rights upheld by NALSA.

+Thus, the court held that the petitioner has the right to self-identify her gender.
+She has claimed herself to be female and directed the respondents to issue an order of appointment to the petitioner.
 In addition to the order on the appointment, the court observed that the determination of sex through medical examination after asking candidates to disclose it in the application amounted to a violation of the right to privacy under Article 21.
 It held that unless the job requires information on the ‘sex’ of a person, the relevant column in forms should be titled ‘gender’.